rishabhkaushal07/CMPT785-BIBIFI/README.md

           used by the user to access the filesystem.
 If a user with this name already exists, print "User <username>
           already exists"

+## Running the program Locally

+- Can use the following `Makefile` commands:
+  - `make all` - to run `g++ -o fileserver main/main.cpp`
+    - This will create an executable called `fileserver`
+  - `make clean` - to run `rm -rf fileserver`
+    - This will delete the executable called `fileserver`
+- To execute the program, enter `./fileserver keyfile_name` in the cli.

 ## Local Linting

     `docker run -e RUN_LOCAL=true -v $PWD:/tmp/lint github/super-linter`